Surrogate Model-Based Explainability Methods for Point Cloud NNs: CONCLUSION

 This work attempted to shed light on 3D neural networks.
-However, there is still abundant room for further progress.
-Most local surrogate model based-explainability methods suffer from sample distortion as they treat each feature independently, with neither relationships nor causality present, often producing unlikely combinations of features and resulting in reduced quality of explanation.
+There is still tremendous potentials for further progress.
+Most local surrogate model based-explainability methods suffer from sample distortion as they treat each feature independently, with neither relationships nor causality present, producing unlikely combinations of features and resulting in reduced quality of explanation.
 Constraining the causal structure of perturbed samples to more closely resemble the training samples by introducing prior knowledge is a promising solution.
-On the other hand, local surrogate model-based methods are time-consuming.
-A potential area of research is to propose more efficient methods for point cloud explanation, for instance, global explainability approaches or instance-based methods such as activation maximization or generating adversarial examples.
+On the other hand, an expected area of research is to generate more comprehensible and interesting explanations for point clouds, for instance, global explainability approaches or instance-based methods such as activation maximization or generating adversarial examples.